Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

 \subsubsection{First-order phase transition in the process of cooling}

-If during the process of the cooling of the system characterized by the time $t_{\rm cool}$ the first-order phase transition to the inhomogeneous state starts from the metastable phase and chemical potentials in both phases are close to each other, the time for the preparation of the overcritical seed of stable phase $t_W$ is very large.
+Although different aspects of the nucleation processes have been enlightened in many textbooks and reviews, cf. \cite{LifshizPitaevskii1981,Onuki,Schmelzer2005,Kapusta2006,Slezov2009} and refs. therein, active investigations in this field are continued.
+If during the process of the cooling of the system characterized by the time $t_{\rm cool}$ the first-order phase transition to the inhomogeneous state starts from the metastable phase and chemical potentials in both phases are close to each other, the time for the preparation of the overcritical seed of stable phase, $t_W$, is very large.
 In case of a slow cooling, when $t_{\rm cool}\gg t_W$, a monocrystal is formed.
-At a smaller value $t_{\rm cool}$ the resulting state contains crystal domains with different orientations of the wave vector $\vec{k}_0$.
+At a smaller value of $t_{\rm cool}$, the resulting state contains crystal domains with different orientations of the wave vector $\vec{k}_0$.
 After this state is formed, it undergoes an aging process, in which the domains coalesce to larger domains with a more energetically profitable structure.
-In the limit case, $t_{\rm cool}\ll t_W$, the system passes to the spinodal region and the polycrystal or glass-like state is formed, in which directions of $\vec{k}_0$ vary already at a short scale $l\sim 1/k_0$.
+In the limit case, $t_{\rm cool}\ll t_W$, the glassing transition either starts from a metastable region near the top of the energy barrier, cf. \cite{Schmelzer2022}, or the system trajectory passes to the spinodal region \cite{Voskresensky:1993ux} and then the polycrystal or glass-like state are formed, in which the directions of $\vec{k}_0$ change already at a short space-scale $l\sim 1/k_0$.
 The viscosity of the amorphous state is very large and after a long time in the aging process the matter transforms to the monocrystal.